 - Avoiding vitamin supplements containing vitamin C and iron

 - Eating a balanced diet

-- Drinking team or coffee with iron-rich meals as the absorption of dietary iron can be impaired by tea and coffee.
+- Drinking tea or coffee with iron-rich meals as the absorption of dietary iron can be impaired by tea and coffee.

 Ministry of Health (2018).
 Iron overload (haemochromatosis) (Web Page).
 Wellington: New Zealand Government Ministry of Health. https://www.health.govt.nz/your-health/conditions-and-treatments/diseases-and-illnesses/iron-overload-haemochromatosis [Accessed: 16/07/20]

 Leukaemia & Blood Cancer New Zealand (2019).
 Haemochromatosis — A fact sheet for patients, families & whanau (PDF Booklet).
 Auckland: Leukaemia & Blood Cancer New Zealand. https://www.leukaemia.org.nz/content/uploads/2019/05/Haemochromatosis.pdf